What is Rooted?

 What days and hours do I work?

-Seed Crew will work Monday through Friday, from 9am-4pm, with a 30-minute unpaid lunch and two 15-minute breaks per day.
+Garden Crew members will work Monday through Friday, from 9am-4pm, with a 30-minute unpaid lunch and two 15-minute breaks per day.
 Additional hours will be available to sign up for throughout the program.

 Do I get paid?